adobiss/ai-ml-portfolio/Audio Tools/README.md

 # Audio-Tools-Portfolio
-A single script that downloads audio files, extract metadata, slices and uploads the slices to Google Drive. fxBoard allows applying pedalboard style effects to aduio files.
+A single script that downloads audio files, extracts metadata, slices and uploads the slices to Google Drive. fxBoard allows applying pedalboard style effects to audio files.